Find out the .30-06 ammo that gets the more than century-old cartridge shooting with the best of them.

-Pioneers of polymer tipped bullets, the company has excellent choices in this corner of the market.
+Pioneers of polymer-tipped bullets, the company has excellent choices in this corner of the market.
 But for hunting everything in North America short of coastal brown bear it’s difficult to beat ‘Big Red’s’ Custom International ammunition loaded with InterLock bullets.
 True enough this is a bit of a teaser, given these are only available on the international market outside the US—Hornady used to offer them in its Custom line.
-That said, it makes them no less effective and worth mention.
+That said, it makes them no less effective and worth mentioning.

 Learn More About The .30-Caliber: